Find out our expectations for your firm when implementing Strong Customer Authentication (SCA), including in e-commerce and online banking.

 - accesses their payment account online

 This means that you may need to provide several different methods of authentication for your customers.
-This includes methods that do not rely on mobile phones to cater for consumers who will not have or are unable to use a mobile phone.
+This includes methods that don’t rely on mobile phones, to cater for consumers who don’t have, or don’t want to use, a mobile phone.

 Applying SCA to online banking

 Use of certificates